 However, the language is very different in Russia's 2021 draft Treaty 'offer' to USA :

 Why do I even mention a Treaty that has had its day in the sun, a Treaty that has long since faded into the blackness of night?
-Because good things return in time.
-When the sun slips below the horizon it is not gone forever.

 "In this respect, it should be noted that, during the news conference following the talks with French President Emmanuel Macron in Moscow on February 7, 2022, President Vladimir Putin stressed that we are open to a dialogue and urge everybody to “think about creating stable security conditions for everyone, equal for all participants in international affairs.”" - Russian Foreign Ministry Press Release 17 February, 2022Update: On February 21, 2022, the Russian President announced the intention to recognise the break-away Eastern Ukrainian Oblasts of Donetsk and Lugansk as independent states (The People's Republic of Donetsk, and the People's Republic of Lugansk).